Kavala: Roman and Byzantine Era

 In 1302, the Catalans failed to capture the city.
-In order to prevent them from coming back, the Byzantine emperor Andronikos III Palaiologos built a new long defensive wall.
+To prevent them from coming back, the Byzantine emperor Andronikos III Palaiologos built a new long defensive wall.
 In 1357 two Byzantine officers and brothers, Alexios and John, controlled the city and its territory.
 Excavations have revealed the ruins of an early Byzantine basilica under an Ottoman mosque in the Old Town.
 It was used until the late Byzantine era.